apiraino/apiraino.github.io/_posts/2018-10-21-ard-mediathek-runterladen.md

 build the download URL with:

-`https://pdvideosdaserste-a.akamaihd.net/de` + `/YYYY/MM/DD/<UUID>/` + `1280-1.mp4`
+`https://pdvideosdaserste-a.akamaihd.net` + `/de/YYYY/MM/DD/<UUID>/` + `1280-1.mp4`

+Notes:

+* Sometimes the path `/de` can be replaced with `/int` (check carefully the master.m3u file).

-n.b. sometimes "1280x720" resolution is not explicited but the file is there as well most of the time.
+* Sometimes "1280x720" resolution is not explicited but the file is there as well most of the time.

+* Movies rated `FSK ab 16` or `FSK ab 18` are not available before late evening.
+You can circumvent the block searching in the network traffic the XML file of the movie (there should be only one), that provides the needed `YYYY/MM/DD/<UUID>` and also a path to the subtitle XML file.

 ### <a name='part_ii'></a>Part II: Untertitel